sstrachan/backup/README.md

 # Backup
-Tools and scripts for system back
+Tools and scripts for system backup

 ## Install
 - sudo ./install